Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 Why?
 Because as n becomes very large, slower-growing terms become insignificant.

-n² which is the dominant term becomes one trillionn is just one million and the constant term stays at 100At scale, the lower-order term barely makes a dent in the overall growth.
+n², the dominant term, becomes one trillionn is just one million, and the constant term stays at 100At scale, the lower-order terms barely make a dent in the overall growth.
 So we only keep the term that dominates.

 Here are more examples: